apache/comdev-site/source/contributors/asf-volunteers.md

 Project names shown in <strong>bold</strong> mean that the corresponding person is a PMC member of that project.

+**TODO**: a [number of pages](/tags/speakers.html) explain how to register yourself as a potential speaker.
+These will need to be adapted if we decide to use this page.

 ## List of ASF volunteers